 It is not always possible, or practical, to lay out our homes with perfect symmetrical balance.
 And even if we could, it may not be a place that would feel good.
 For functional reasons, rooms have complex elements of differing sizes, shapes, and textures.
-Think about a kitchen: there’s cabinetry, appliances, plumbing, doors, windows, walkways, lighting – oh my!
+Think about a kitchen: there’s cabinetry, appliances, plumbing, doors, windows, walkways and lighting – oh my!

 You may have seen – or lived with – a kitchen that felt as if all the elements were thrown (or crammed) into the room.
-Nothing made sense, and it felt pretty chaotic.
+Nothing made sense, and it felt chaotic.
 While we could employ symmetrical balance design elements (such as cabinets on each side of the range hood), it’s usually just not possible to get all the elements that way.
 Yet, we want our spaces to “feel” good.
-Enter Asymmetrical balance.

 Where Asymmetrical Balance is Useful: Asymmetrical balance is far more subjective.
-It does not have one simple rule to follow and it is not always experienced by everyone the same way.
+It does not have one simple rule to follow, and it is not always experienced by everyone the same way.

 So what is it, exactly?
 To understand, go back to the image of a balance scale.
 If we take two identical items and put them onto each side of the scale, it balances – no problem.
 But now we have different items…so what do we do?
 What is the balance in this case?
 Designers like to talk about “visual balance” and “visual weight”.
 How “heavy or light” does an element feel in the space?
 Now let’s imagine the balance scale again, and pretend that we have a special one that measures that visual weight.
-What elements would make that scale balance?
+What elements would make that visual weight scale balance?

-Tips for Achieving Asymmetrical Balance: In an Asymmetrical balanced design, we might put a window on one side of the scale and a door on the other.
+Tips for Achieving Asymmetrical Balance: In an Asymmetrically-balanced design, we might put a window on one side of the scale and a door on the other.
 A cabinet might balance with a chair, or, almost magically – a large staircase could balance with open space.
 (Yes, empty space has visual weight!)
 Another pairing: a large, light object could visually balance with a small, dark one.
 Or, an object of bold color and intense texture might need a big, blank wall to balance it.